cloud-gov/cg-site/content/docs/services/cloud-gov-identity-provider.md

 status: "Beta"
 ---

-You can leverage cloud.gov's identity hub to reduce the burden of authenticating users from government agencies and contracors in your app.
+You can leverage cloud.gov's identity hub to reduce the burden of authenticating users from government agencies and partners in your app.

 ## Plans